Blue Hole, Jacob's Well, reservations, and heat timing

 The biggest Wimberley mistake is building a whole summer weekend around the idea of swimming without checking what time you can actually get in.
 Lock the water window first, then plan lunch, the square, and dinner around it.

-Blue Hole is the easier first-timer lane
+Blue Hole is the easier first-timer choice

 Jacob's Well needs more specificity

 Jacob's Well is memorable, but it is less forgiving of vague plans.
-Conditions, access rules, and time slots matter more, so it works best for visitors willing to shape the day around the spring instead of squeezing it in.
+Conditions, access rules, and time slots matter more, so it is best for visitors willing to shape the day around the spring instead of squeezing it in.

-Why Blue Hole is often the best default
+Blue Hole as the default pick

 Blue Hole usually wins for travelers who want an actual swim-day texture, big trees, more hangout energy, and a plan that still leaves room for coffee or dinner later.
 It feels like a place to spend time, not just a point to tag.